Allan090103/SECP1513-06-TIS-SECTION-6-E-Portfolio/Assignment 2/README.md

 # Reflection on Assignment 2 – Poster on Industrial Talk 1
-On 14 of November we attended an industrial talk from Clarity Techworks Sdn.
+On 14 of November I attended an industrial talk from Clarity Techworks Sdn.
 Bhd .
 During the talk I got a little overview on the types of jobs that are available in the IT department.I also got to learn about the job scopes , requirements and the discipline practices .
 The talk is very beneficial as it